 Durrel’s Corfu Trilogy (I’m currently reading Garden of the Gods which is only available second hand) is ideal bedtime reading (which is where I read most of the time) because it is written in episodes.

-Due to this book, she was, all of a sudden, amused by the web one spider was spinning outside of her high rise office window, and she got really worried when the window washers came by (the spider survived).
+Due to this book, she was, all of a sudden, amused by the web one spider was spinning outside of her high rise office window.
+She got really worried when the window washers came by!
+The spider survived.
 Just this morning, as I was walking to work, I spotted an earthworm and was reminded how little Gerry would have collected it to feed it to one of the birds he was keeping.

-: Gerald Durrell didn’t take the truth too literally himself.
+Gerald Durrell didn’t take the truth too literally himself.

-, you’ll find that his famous novelist brother Larry didn’t live with the family in the villa as in the story, but was married and living in town.
+, you’ll find that his famous novelist brother Larry didn’t live with the family in the villa as in the story.
+Rather, Larry was married and living in town.
 I expect Durrell would have been roasted for that in our day and age.